By Edwin Okoth and Ruth Hopkins

 The community in Denyenye reports experiencing extreme violence for the first time in 1952 when the colonial government forcibly evicted them from their ancestral land.
 Since then, they have endured assaults, torture, and rape, resulting in some deaths.
 Since the late 1990s, the Kenyan General Service Unit (GSU), an armed paramilitary wing of the Kenyan police, has been stationed at the site.
 The unit's involvement with the community began in 1997 during a local uprising against marginalisation, which was partly directed at other communities perceived as better off.
 Following the repression of this violence, known as ‘Kaya Bombo’ in Swahili, the GSU remained at the Bamburi farm, establishing a permanent camp in 2007 for approximately 30 officers.
 The Kenyan police did not respond to ZAM’s inquiry regarding the unit’s continued presence.

-In 2005, G4S joined the police unit, patrolling the land with guard dogs.
+In 2005, G4S joined the police unit in guarding the land.

 “Many women won’t talk because of the shame”